openpeeps/tim/README.md

 Tim provides 3 types of data storages. **Global** and **Local** as JsonNode objects for handling immutable data from the app to your `timl` templates, and **Template** based data at template level using Tim's built-in AST-based interpreter.

-Global data can be passed at precompile-time and is made available globally for all layouts, views and partials.
+1. **Global data** can be passed at precompile-time and is made available globally for all layouts, views and partials.<br>
+Note: Using `$app` in a template will mark it as JIT.
 ```nim
 timl.precompile(
   global = %*{